tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin_instantly.md

 2. Cash payments are irreversible.
 Once cash is in someone’s bank account, the buyer of bitcoin has no way to reverse the transaction.
 So the seller can feel confident that he received payment for bitcoins, and release the bitcoins to the buyer.

 P2P exchanges offer a fast way to buy bitcoins, but P2P exchange rates may be a bit higher than the global average Bitcoin exchange rate.
 People are willing to pay more to buy bitcoins both more privately and faster.
-The markup is usually somewhere around 5-10% on [LocalBitcoins](http://buybitcoinww.co/local_bitcoins){:rel="nofollow" target="_blank"}.
+The markup is usually somewhere around 5-10% on [LocalBitcoins](http://buybitcoinww.co/local_bitcoins){:rel="nofollow"}.
 [BitQuick](https://www.bitquick.co/){:target="_blank"} generally has rates close to market.
 Check the against a Bitcoin price index like Bitcoin Average or the CoinDesk BPI.

 ## Bitcoin ATMs